 Categories: Guides & hacksHosting

-We’re committed to helping you succeed in 2020, which is why we want to offer you this special listing review checklist!
+We’re committed to helping you succeed, which is why we want to offer you this special listing review checklist!
 Below, you’ll find a comprehensive list of ways to make sure your listing shines this year.

 Before you get started, have you tried viewing your listing like Hipcamper?
 This is the best way to put yourself in their shoes and make your listing stand out as much as possible.
 To view your listing like a Hipcamper might, follow these steps: